 The Greek yogurt: Place the Greek yogurt in a mixing bowl.
 Take the honey comb from the fridge.
 It must be completely chilled.
 Break the honey comb into chunky bits and mix into the Greek yogurt.
 Spoon into serving glasses and pour the fruit compote over the top.
 It is also nice to sprinkle lavender flower seeds on top of this lovely desert.

 Olive oil from Crete: On Crete, the farmers still harvest their olives manually by using traditional methods.
 The pressing of the olives is done according to strict rules to ensure that the final product, the olive oil, is of impeccable quality.
 On this website you can read more about the olive oil from Crete.

 Photo book cooking lessons in Greece: Pictures about workshop Greek cooking on Crete from 15 years Greek cooking school on Crete.

-Holidays on Crete: Apartment rental and accommodation on Crete all year round.
+Holidays on Crete: Apartment rental and accommodation on Crete.
 This is the right address for family apartments and holiday homes, excursions and cheap flights to Crete.
 There is a detailed overview of the latest holiday news from Crete including many pictures.
 Crete is the most southern holiday island of Europe.

 Greek cookbook of Zorbas on Crete